 What you will study

-You are not required to attend the conference to complete the course, but it’s strongly encouraged.
+You are not required to attend to complete the course, but it’s strongly encouraged.
 Students are not directly charged for attending.

 Careers and graduate prospects